 He also photographed The Greatest Story Ever Told, In Harm's Way (both of which earned him Oscar nominations in 1965) and Bunny O'Hare.

 Griggs retired in 1971 and passed away at the age of 72 in 1978.

-A new 65th anniversary 4K Ultra HD/Blu-ray Dolby Vision HDR release of The Ten Commandments is scheduled for March 30.
+A 65th anniversary 4K Ultra HD/Blu-ray Dolby Vision HDR release of The Ten Commandments was released in 2021.
 The source for this edition was a 6K scan from the original VistaVision negative, used to digitally restore the film in 2010.